 As a part of the diversity, equity, and inclusion series, we will offer events to foster conversation, enable learning experiences, and push for change.
 Thanks to our sponsors for supporting the ongoing series: Dartmouth-Hitchcock Health, New Hampshire Charitable Foundation, and Bangor Savings Bank.

-In partnership with New Hampshire for Anti-Racist Education (NHARE), “Anti-Racist Action: A Continuous Transformation” will help build your understanding of what it means to be anti-racist and how to take intentional action for sustainable change in your community.
+In partnership with New Hampshire for Anti-Racist Education (NHARE), “Anti-Racist Action: A Continuous Transformation” helped building an understanding of what it means to be anti-racist and how to take intentional action for sustainable change in your community.
 Active listening and internal reflection are the springboard for which anti-racism work begins.
 The work in this series is simply the first step on a long road towards change.
-Facilitated by Adaeze Okorie and Grace Landry, the Co-Founders of New Hampshire for Anti-Racist Education, these workshops are driven by the insights they both learned through their personal and collaborative work.
+Facilitated by Adaeze Okorie and Grace Landry, the Co-Founders of New Hampshire for Anti-Racist Education, the workshops were driven by the insights they both learned through their personal and collaborative work.
 From internal reflection to community action, this interactive workshop series steps through how we can begin to take anti-racist actions for continuous transformation.
 In anti-racist work we ask ourselves, not just what are we doing, but who are we becoming?

 NH Professionals of Color (POC) (February 2021)